-- 1. Prompt_Copy_Match when too much is being directly copied from the stimulus/passage sets - a.
+- 1. Prompt\Copy\Match when too much is being directly copied from the stimulus/passage sets - a.
 Flagged when 70% or more of the student's response is copied directly from the stimulus or passage set - b.
-Grades 3 & 4 are still being evaluated to see if 30% of student-created text is appropriate - c.
-Any student assigned this code is automatically assigned the lowest score - 2.
+If a response from the SUMMATIVE assessment is flagged with this code it will be sent for hand scoring - c.
+Any student assigned this code after hand scoring is automatically assigned the lowest score - 2.
 Duplicate Text when a letter, word, sentence, and/or paragraph is being copied over and over. - a.
 Flagged when at least 70% of the student's response comprised of repeated text copied over and over - b.
 If a response from the SUMMATIVE assessment is flagged with this code it will be sent for hand scoring